KeetKhat/Yiff.Party-Downloader/README.md

 # notfap-script

 ## Description
 Download private patreon files from yiff.party
+It requires cURL for PHP

 ## Usage